The Hundred Betting Preview & Guide

 The women come out on top for the most wickets, Tymal Mills tops the men with 43 but Amanda-Jade Wellington leads the women with two more, totalling 45 wickets, she has had two four-wicket hauls, the best being 4/12, her average is 15.20 and her economy is 6.84, she has played for three different teams during her time in this tournament, the Manchester Originals, Oval Invincibles and Southern Braves.

-The most economical bowler in the Hundred who has played in twenty or more matches is the South African Marizanne Kapp who plays for the Oval Invincibles, her economy is just 5.89 from 25 matches which is an excellent return, she went just 4/9 in her match against the Brace in 2021.
+The most economical bowler in the Hundred who has played in twenty or more matches is the South African Marizanne Kapp, who plays for the Oval Invincibles.
+Her economy is just 5.89 from 25 matches, which is an excellent return; she went just 4/9 in her match against the Brace in 2021.

-There are only two bowlers who have recorded five-wicket hauls, in 2023 against the Phoenix, Fi Morris (Originals) recorded the best figures to date with a 5/7!
+There are only two bowlers who have recorded five-wicket hauls in 2023 against the Phoenix.
+Fi Morris (Originals) recorded the best figures to date with a 5/7!
 The only other bowler to achieve this was Kathryn Bryce (Originals) in 2024 when she returned 5/13 against the Superchargers.

 The Hundred Betting Tips

-You will have access to The Hundred Betting Tips throughout the tournament, each match will be covered by our expert cricket tipsters who will give you tips on numerous markets.
+You will have access to The Hundred Betting Tips throughout the tournament, and each match will be covered by our expert cricket tipsters who will give you tips on numerous markets.

-In addition, head over to the Best Cricket Tipsters page to see what the best tipsters are backing, this page only includes tipsters with a twelve-month profit on cricket who have open tips on cricket.
+In addition, head over to the Best Cricket Tipsters page to see what the best tipsters are backing.
+This page only includes tipsters with a twelve-month profit on cricket who have open tips on cricket.

-Also, be sure to check out our bookie guides for betting on cricket, we have an article on which bookie is the best for cricket betting and then there are others like which betting app is best for cricket.
+Also, be sure to check out our bookie guides for betting on cricket.
+We have an article on which bookie is the best for cricket betting, and then there are others like which betting app is best for cricket.

 The Hundred Teams

-Each of the eight teams will consist of fifteen players who have been signed via a draft system, each men's team will be built around one England Test player and two Local Icons and must have no more than three overseas players whilst the women's teams will be built around two England international players.
+Each of the eight teams will consist of fifteen players who have been signed via a draft system, each men's team will be built around one England Test player and two Local Icons and must have no more than three overseas players, whilst the women's teams will be built around two England international players.

-Below is some information on each team, where they play their home games and once announced the head coaches and captains for both the men's and women's teams.
+Below is some information on each team, where they play their home games and once announced, the head coaches and captains for both the men's and women's teams.

 Birmingham Phoenix